SilkRose/Pony/stories/heartbeat-hotel/heartbeat-hotel.md

 I run out of the house making a beeline for Sugarcube Corner.
 I'm sure nopony would think anything weird about an alicorn running through the streets in the middle of the night.

-I've been looking forward to this all day; [COMMA SPLICE] I can't believe I would forget so easily.
+I've been looking forward to this all day; I can't believe I would forget so easily.
 Today was a rough day for the most part, so you'd think I'd have remembered.

 My mind races through the events of the day.
 Every new thing just made me want to see her more.
 I just hope I'm not too late and didn't let her down.

-As I turn [OTHERWISE, THE ESTABLISMENT ITSELF TURNS THE CORNER] the last corner, the establishment comes into view.
+As I turn the last corner, the establishment comes into view.
 I slow down to a simple gait as I approach the door before taking a moment to rest.
 I use the opportunity to perform the breathing trick that Cadance taught me before entering.

 I quietly close the door and make my way upstairs, entering Pinkie's room without knocking.
 She's told me this is my room too now.
 Once inside with the door closed, I look over to the bed.